Ultimate Guide to Embroidery Hoop Sizes in Centimeters: Conversions and Selection Tips

 9.3 Q: How do I convert irregular hoop sizes to centimeters?

-A: Measure the internal dimensions of your hoop in millimeters, then divide by 10 to get centimeters.
-For example, a 200×260 mm hoop is 20×26 cm.
-Use online conversion tools or multiply inches by 25.4 to get millimeters.
+A: Measure internal dimensions in mm, then divide by 10.
+Or multiply inches by 25.4 to get mm.

 9.4 Q: What if my hoop is labeled as "6×10" but measures differently?